Claudiaj501/movie_api/README.md

 # movie_api
-A web application for users to access information on movies and create their own "favourites" list
+This Node.js web application will provide users with access to information about different movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies.